WS Grain Cleaners

 Because the Sosnowski grain cleaners use only air to clean grain, the foreign material that is more dense (weight & surface area) than the good seed will not be separated from the grain.
 A WS Scalper is needed to finish the job of removing the largest and heaviest trash.

 The angle of the scalper box is adjustable to help regulate the flow of grain across the screen.
+Our best test has resulted in at least 250 bu/hr for the scalper.
+It is possible that the capacity is even higher.
 The height of the discharge is sufficient enough (varies with the angle of the shaker box, about 16” to 24”) so an auger may be used to collect the clean grain.

-Since the density of split seeds of soybeans, lentils and peas are almost identical to the whole seeds, the Sosnowski grain cleaner will only remove some of them (about half in our experience).
+Since the density of split seeds of soybeans, lentils, and peas are almost identical to the whole seeds, the Sosnowski grain cleaner will not remove very many of them.
 A second screen can be added to the shaker box on the scalper to sift out these splits.

 The scalper is powered by a farm duty 110/220 volt, 1/2 hp motor and comes with one screen suitable to scalp wheat and rye.
 Additional screens are readily available and can be matched with your crop.
 See the setup page on this website for more details on the shaker box.